uviclibraries/zines/index.md

 While there is no official definition of a zine, most people agree that they are self-published works with a limited print run, ranging from a few to around 5,000 copies.
 Zines are typically made up of a variety of images, texts, and messages.
 The content of a zine is limited only by the creator's imagination.
 There are options to create zines using analogue or digital tools, though the the traditional DIY maker styles have remained a core part of the zine style identity.

-Some examples of what can be included in a zine include but are not limited to:
+Some examples of what can be in a zine include but are not limited to:
 - Sketches, drawings, and mini-comics
 - Recipes with photos and/or illustrations
 - Words mixed with images and textures
 - Poetry

+## This Workshop:

+The activities offer instructions for creating zines either digitally using Canva or analogue

 ## A Short History of Zines